Azure-Samples/openai-aca-lb/README.md

 The source code provides a Dockerfile, which means you are free to build and deploy to your own service, as long as it supports container images.

+### [Option 1] Deploy using Azure Developer CLI
+Deploying this solution using the [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd) is super simple.
+All you need to do is clone this repo and run the following command, locally (given you [installed](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/install-azd) the Azure Developer CLI):

+`
+azd up
+`

+You will be asked these input variables:
+- backend_1_url
+- backend_1_priority
+- backend_1_api_key
+- backend_2_url
+- backend_2_priority
+- backend_2_api_key

+More explanation of what they do can be found [here](#configuring-the-openai-endpoints).
+Your deployment will create a Azure Container Apps with two OpenAI backends to load balance to.
+If you want to add more, you can just edit your Container Apps environment variables.

+When you are done testing, you can tear down all resources by running

+`
+azd up
+`

-### [Option 1] Deploy the service directly to an Azure Container Apps
+### [Option 2] Deploy the service directly to an Azure Container Apps

-If you are not comfortable working with container images and you would like a very easy way to test this load balancer in Azure, you can deploy quickly to [Azure Container Apps](https://azure.microsoft.com/products/container-apps):
+If you are not comfortable working with container images or cloning this repo and you would like a very easy way to test this load balancer in Azure, you can deploy quickly to [Azure Container Apps](https://azure.microsoft.com/products/container-apps):

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fazure-samples%2Fopenai-apim-lb%2Fmain%2Fazuredeploy.json)